marknakajima/okta-vue/README.md

 ## Create .env files to store credentials

-Create a .env file in root and enter the credentials : "Okta domain" and "Client ID"
+Create a .env file in root and set up 2 variables with "Okta domain" and "Client ID"

 ```
 VUE_APP_OKTA_ISSUER={YOUR OKTA DOMAIN}/oauth2/default